ToolShedTested

 First-time buyer or occasional home use

-The Craftsman CMCF800C2 gives you a complete kit (driver, two batteries, charger, bag) for under $80.
+The Craftsman CMCF800C2 gives you a complete kit with the driver, two batteries, and charger.
 It covers furniture assembly, hardware installation, and occasional deck projects without the investment of a pro-grade driver.
 If you already own Ryobi tools, the Ryobi PSBID01B is the smarter pick -- you stay in the ONE+ ecosystem and get a better motor.

 Serious DIYer building decks, fences, or sheds